FEUP-LDTS-2021/ldts-project-assignment-g0507/docs/README.md

   <b><i>Fig 1.
 Feature branches workflow</i></b>
 </p>

-Feature branches will be named according to the card number in our Project page, this is also is done in order to improve the workflow between the various contributors, for example development for card #9 would be done under branch CA-09.
+Feature branches will be named according to the card number in our Project page, this is also done in order to improve the workflow between the various contributors, for example development for card #9 would be done under branch CA-09.

 <p align="center" justify="center">
   <img src="images/projectboard.png"/>